 - Read our in-depth Fujifilm X-S10 review

-With its small, compact and light body, the OM-D E-M10 Mark IV is a fantastic option for both travellers and those new to photography.
+With its small, compact and light body, the OM-D E-M10 Mark IV is a fantastic option for both travelers and those new to photography.
 As it’s in its fourth iteration, the E-M10 has been carefully refined over the years, making it one of the best options around for travel and everyday photography.

 The E-M10 Mark IV’s power is in its simplicity, which also means that you need to compromise on some advanced specs – such as 4K/60p and microphone/headphone inputs, which are lacking here.
 If you’re somebody who's mainly concerned with stills shooting, though, you’ll get a bargain by not paying for something you don’t need.

 As well as offering a small body size, the Micro Four Thirds lenses that are compatible with the E-M10 Mark IV are also handily neat and compact, so you can grab a few different optics for your travels and not take up too much room in your luggage.
+We also found that the E-M10 Mark IV's image quality offered significantly better dynamic range than most smartphones or small-sensor cameras.

 Other useful specifications include the tilting 3.0-inch touchscreen, in-body image stabilization for keeping your shots steady, and a handy 2.36m-dot OLED viewfinder.